TheMashaghiLab/Publication_Biomolecular_Condensate_Cell_Rheology/README.md

-# Condensate Rheology using Scanning Probe Microscopy
+# Cell-interacitng Condensate Rheology using Scanning Probe Microscopy

 This package contains tools for evaluating microrheological experimental data, as presented in the associated paper (below).